lastunicorn/ConsoleTools.Commando/doc/internal-structure.md

 A Command class is the equivalent of:

-- a Page from ASP.NET Razor Pages;
+- a Page class from ASP.NET Razor Pages;
-- a View Model from the MVVM pattern used in WPF.
+- a View Model class from the MVVM pattern used in WPF.

 #### The Command